Towards Efficient Certification of Maritime Remote Operation Centers: Authors' Biographies

-Viewing our categorization of hazard sources for maritime ROCs through the ISO~21448's lense, we spot several potential connections.
+Viewing our categorization of hazard sources for maritime ROCs through the ISO~21448's lens, we spot several potential connections.
 Both, the technical data communication as well as the HMI are considered to be within the scope of SOTIF.
 Functional insufficiencies concerning the technical communication may include, for example, an inadequate handling of signal dead zones or inference caused by signal jamming.
-Considering the HMI, functional insufficiencies can concern e.g.\ the presentation of information.
-An example would be an inadequate warning when information presented to the human operator is based on outdated data.
+For the HMI, functional insufficiencies may concern the information presented to the HO, e.g., an inadequate warning presented data are outdated.
 Moreover, in the SOTIF context, the human operator's behavior is analyzed in terms of direct and indirect misuse.
 We remark that all these considerations are applicable for maritime ROC safety.